Cleaning your gown

 All silk gowns are dry clean only.
 Find a reputable dry-cleaner.

-We recommend Regal Dry-cleaners in Auckland, as they are specialists in dry-cleaning silk gowns.
+We recommend Pristine Dry Cleaners, as they are specialists in dry-cleaning silk gowns.

 Wrap the gown in an acid-free tissue paper and then store it in a cardboard box or any paper carry bag.
 Avoid plastic dry-cleaning sleeves or plastic bags.
 Any clean cardboard box or paper bag will be suitable.
 They can also be packaged in a ‘memory box’ by the drycleaners but at a cost.